openai/openai-python/README.md

 Examples of how to use this Python library to accomplish various tasks can be found in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
 It contains code examples for:

-* Classification using fine-tuning
+* Classification using fine-tuning.
-* Clustering
+* Clustering.
-* Code search
+* Code search.
-* Customizing embeddings
+* Customizing embeddings.
-* Question answering from a corpus of documents
+* Question answering from a corpus of documents.
-* Recommendations
+* Recommendations.
-* Visualization of embeddings
+* Visualization of embeddings.
-* And more
+* And more.

 Prior to July 2022, this OpenAI Python library hosted code examples in its examples folder, but since then all examples have been migrated to the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).